Interest Only Mortgages

 - Sale of property other than the main residence being occupied by the customer (could include Buy To Let, Holiday Homes, Commercial Property, Land, etc) - Evidence of ownership of properties being considered for this purpose to be supplied to the Society along with details of any existing secured lending against such property.

-- Sale of the main residence being occupied by the customer - provided there is a minimum equity of £160,000 remaining after taking the Society’s loan into account.
+- Sale of the main residence being occupied by the customer - provided there is a minimum equity of £165,000 remaining after taking the Society’s loan into account if in Wales or the average house price of the area the property is located if in England.
 (However, each case will be reviewed on its own merits.)

 - Pension lump sum – must be supported by up to date information from the Pension provider showing current and anticipated benefits.